Make your own cold process soap!

 clay, micas, infusions, oxide powder or other colorant (optional)

-for this batch, I am going to add 1/2 tsp sea clay, dispersed and 0.5 oz lavender essential oil and 0.5 oz rosemary essential oil.
+For this batch, I am going to add 1/2 tsp sea clay and 0.5 oz lavender essential oil mixed with 0.5 oz rosemary essential oil.

 First, clean the kitchen!
 You will need plenty of clear counter space, and an empty sink (no dirty dishes)